 Stage 3 – Attaching the Top and Brim

-Attach the inner circle as well, to fill in the gap in the centre.
-This will allow you a level surface to glue the final top circle onto (so tabs and inner circle piece are sandwiched between those two larger top circles).
+Stick on that inner circle piece you saved from before as well, filling most of the gap in the centre of your bottom-most top circle.
+This will create a level surface to glue the final top circle onto (so tabs and inner circle piece are sandwiched between those two larger top circles).
 This gives you a perfectly smooth top to your hat.

-Once your brim is on, you're almost done with the structure of the hat, but there is just one more thing to do before you can move on to covering or painting.
+Once your brim is on, you’re almost done with the structure of your Wonka hat, but there is just one more thing to do before you can move on to covering or painting.

 Stage 4 – Shaping the brim